TypeFox/monaco-languageclient/docs/installation.md

 ### npm/pnpm

-If using npm or pnpm, and your dependencies already contain a refernence to `monaco-editor`, add `overrides` to your `package.json` to ensure only one compatible `monaco-editor` dependency is used in your project:
+If using npm or pnpm, and your dependencies already contain a reference to `monaco-editor`, add `overrides` to your `package.json` to ensure only one compatible `monaco-editor` dependency is used in your project:

 ```json
 {